franzageek/WinEFIMounter/README.md

 > > TL;DR: Just unmount your partition as you leave WinEFIMounter.

 ## Problems
-### Cannot mount an external EFI partition
+### v1.0.1: Cannot mount an external EFI partition
 As 1dolla pointed out, when trying to mount the EFI partition located on your install USB, WinEFIMounter will fail to assign it the `Z` letter, and the reason is just a `diskpart`'s skill issue.
 There is however a PowerShell command that will allow you to assign it a letter, which you can find here: [#3](https://github.com/franzageek/WinEFIMounter/issues/3).
-There are a few side effects, such as the fact that the EFI will be mounted every single time Windows detects it is unmounted.
-I'm terribly sorry for the inconvenience, I just didn't think WinEFIMounter could ever gain this much popularity, so back when I was coding it, I put together something that _should_ have worked without concerns, without doing much testing & without stressing too much about possible bugs.
+There are a few side effects, such as the fact that the EFI will be mounted every single time Windows detects it is unmounted. <br>
-This is only temporary, I will actually provide a C++ update for WinEFIMounter next month, which is expected to be much more stable & robust than this crappy C# script.
-Thanks to everyone for letting me know about the bugs, can't wait to fix them tbh, will get to it in a couple of weeks.
+I've released a C++ update (v1.0.2) that fixes this bug.

-### Flushing procedure failed
+### v1.0.0: Flushing procedure failed
 WinEFIMounter is a simple script.
 If you scroll through the code, you will see that it's **just about 400 lines long**, and the Mounting and Unmounting parts of the program are literally made of **3 lines of code** each.
 And those are DiskPart commands!

 Other parts of WinEFIMounter are really simple too, such as the "Open partition in Command prompt" option (which literally consists in the `start cmd /k Z:` command) or the "Exit" option (it's all about showing the credits screen and resetting all the variables).